buulam/docker/README.md

 # Jenkins Docker image forked by Buu Lam

-** 5/2/2017 python pip was added as well as "requests" module ** I've added this build to Docker hub: https://hub.docker.com/r/buulam/jenkins-docker-pip/
+/* ~ Buu Lam ~ 5/2/2017 python pip was added as well as "requests" module ** I've added this build to Docker hub: https://hub.docker.com/r/buulam/jenkins-docker-pip/ */

 The Jenkins Continuous Integration and Delivery server.